tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This expresses rights over the media resource, not over the metadata text.
 At least one of dcterms:rights and dc:rights must be supplied but, when feasible, supplying both may make the metadata more widely useful.
 They must specify the same rights.
-In case of ambiguity, dcterms:rights prevails.</td>
+In case of ambiguity, dcterms:rights prevails.
+See also the entry for dcterms:rights in the Audubon Core Term List document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md, for discussion of the rationale for terms in two namespaces.
+Normal practice is to use the same Label if both are provided.
+Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>